FLiTE helps teachers soar: improving School-based Teacher Education

 - Develop collaborative working in initial teacher education partnerships

 - Enhance the quality of learning opportunities for student teachers

-Our REF2021 case study also included how this research influenced the Department of Education’s National Standards for school-based initial teacher training mentors, how it was used by the National Association of School-Based Teacher Trainers.
+Our REF2021 case study also included how this research influenced the School of Education’s National Standards for school-based initial teacher training mentors, how it was used by the National Association of School-Based Teacher Trainers.